jameslawler/jameslawler-blog/content/index.md

 ## ⛏️ Things I've Done

+### June 2025

+- Developed a [meal planner](https://meals.jameslawler.com/) to better plan my weekly shopping and reduce my food waste.
+This project is built on top of Cloudflare Developer Platform and makes use of their serverless D1 Database.

 ### February 2025

 - Developed a [web-based daily game](https://daily.portuguesefromportugal.com/) to help practice Portuguese vocabulary genders.
 The game is built using NextJs, TailwindCSS, and some simple client-side game logic written in JavaScript.